dentolos19/PasteMystNet/README.md

 </div>

 A simple API wrapper for [PasteMyst](https://paste.myst.rs)!
 It is really simple to use and works with almost any platform, get started using this library by following the instructions below.
+See the changelog by [clicking here](https://github.com/dentolos19/PasteMystNet/wiki/Changelog)!

 First of all, install the library on your project by entering this command respectively.